Keeping Arcata Streets Clean

 You may choose to clean whichever area of your choosing after submitting an application and liability form, for approximately 4 hours a month.
 This could be a block, storefront, trail, or any other location in need of some TLC.
 Usually it is the block near the business or person’s home, but if you wish to clean a particular location ask the NEC if it has been adopted yet!

 The Northcoast Environmental Center has several supplies it can offer volunteers.

 A party is held to celebrate all AAB volunteers every year, and receive recognition in EcoNews.
-Individuals receive an acknowledgement certificate, and businesses receive a decal or poster identifying them as an AAB participant for their store window.
-There is also the opportunity for discounted group marketing with other AAB members.
+Individuals receive an acknowledgement certificate, as well as a decal identifying them as an AAB participant for their store/home window or car.

 Other Ways to Help Out